 Videos: we’re looking for short, original videos (ideally fewer than five minutes).
 We like our videos to be narrative in nature with strong story arcs and engaging characters, rather than news pieces.
 Please include a proposed budget for the video (including equipment rentals, travel, salaries, music licensing, and all other associated costs) and links to previous work.

 Photo essays: tell us about the story you’re proposing to tell, who the characters are, and how you plan to communicate this story visually.
 Include examples of other photo essays you have shot.
 If you are proposing an essay from existing photos, please tell us when they were taken, if they were part of a previous assignment, and if and where they were published.
 Please also include a selection to demonstrate how they will tell the story.
+For our One Great Shot column, which highlights a single outstanding photo accompanied by 100–200 words of text, submit your photo and a short description for consideration.

 Nonfiction comics: comic features need to have the same depth of story and research as written pieces.
 Please refer to the guidelines for our Features section and tell us how the story lends itself to being told visually.